infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 - In case of unnatural deaths or suicides, photos and videos need to be captured for future records
 - In all cases, magistrate needs to complete an inquiry within 4 weeks of receiving the notice

-## Caregiving
+## RESPONDING TO THE SURVIVOR
 - [^6] Find a quiet place to talk and listen to the child carefully
 - Be careful not to make any negative comments about the abuser because the child might care about them
 - Write down the info in as much detail as possible.
 Dont correct the language.
 Respect the child’s feelings and listen carefully.
 - Tell the child action will be taken to keep them safe but do not promise things outside your control like the abuser going to jail
 - Provide medical attention if needed, send them with a trusted adult.
 This includes counselling support.
 - Shift the child to another home during investigation, esp if its sexual abuse
--     * Acknowledge that the child is [^8]being courageous in sharing a difficult experience or information
+-  Acknowledge that the child is [^8]being courageous in sharing a difficult experience or informatioN
-    * Validate that their decision to trust and share with you was a good, safe and responsible one
+- Validate that their decision to trust and share with you was a good, safe and responsible one.
-    * Reassure the child that specific steps will be taken to protect them and other children or adults affected by the event/experience
-    * *  Ensure that consistent messages are given to the child.
+- Ensure that consistent messages are given to the child.
 Hence, it is important for caregivers to regularly communicate with each other.

-## Response to child perpetrator
+## RESPONDING TO A CHILD PERPETRATOR
 [^8]
-- *  Sexual abuse in the past may cause sexual dysfunction or excessive sexual acting out.
+- Sexual abuse in the past may cause sexual dysfunction or excessive sexual acting out.
 Let the child seek help from a counselor in such cases.
 Finding the child while engaging in sexually reactive behavior should not be used as a reason for punishment or scolding.
 - Whenever a child is seen engaging in unacceptable behavior or is found doing something that is unacceptable, the child should be first asked what he/she was up to.
 Listen to children.
 After knowing what the child was doing, an adult can explain why a behavior is inappropriate.
 * In order to avoid shaming, embarrassing or humiliating the child, the caregivers should hold this conversation one- on-one with the child and avoid confronting the child in front of the other children.
 * Talk about inappropriate behavior without demeaning their self worth or attacking their personality or character.